Linuxfabrik/monitoring-plugins/check-plugins/nodebb-cache/README.md

 ## Overview

-Get NodeBB system cache info.
+Monitors NodeBB cache usage via the admin API.
+Alerts when cache utilization exceeds the configured thresholds.

+**Data Collection:**

+* Queries the NodeBB Read API endpoint `/api/admin/advanced/cache` using Bearer Authentication
+* Reports status, usage percentage, size, hit/miss counts and hit ratio for each cache: `postCache`, `groupCache`, `localCache`, `objectCache`

+**Alerting Logic:**

+* Alerts according to the given severity (default: WARN) if any cache is disabled
+* Alerts if cache usage is above the percentage thresholds (default: 80/90%)

+**Important Notes:**

-The Plugin uses the Read API and Bearer Authentication.
-You need to issue a bearer token of type "user" in the NodeBB admin panel in order to grant access to the API.
+* You need to issue a bearer token of type "user" in the NodeBB admin panel: Settings > API Access > Create Token > Specify your User ID and Description (for example "Linuxfabrik API Token").
 In NodeBB, a user token is associated with a specific uid, and all calls are made in the name of that user.

-To create a Bearer Token, do this:

-* Settings \> API Access \> Create Token \> Specify your User ID and Description (for example "Linuxfabrik API Token").

-Hints:

 * NodeBB Read API: <https://docs.nodebb.org/api/read/>
 * Requires NodeBB v1.14.4+.